48hour/Cell_segmentation_with_Unet/README.md

 ## Result

 ### Unet_grayscale & ResUnet_grayscale
-We can see in the traning history that Unet_grayscale is being overfitted.
-The same is true for RGB.

-For ResUnet, we noticed an exploding gradient in the loss value at certain epochs.
-We determined that the learning rate was too high to reach a local minimum.

-So we experimented by adding different models, schedulers, and early stopping.

 ##### Training History
 Epoch : 100 , Batch : 4, Optimizer : Adam, lr = 1e-4, Augmentation : random_flip